karthikeyan-designs/CMOS-Digital-Circuit-Analysis-using-SKY130-PDK/README.md

-# CMOS Digital Circuit Analysis using SKY130 PDK
+# CMOS Circuit Analysis using SKY130 PDK

 This repository presents the design, simulation, layout, and characterization of CMOS digital circuits using the SKY130 open-source PDK.
 The work includes device-level MOSFET analysis, CMOS inverter characterization, layout verification, and post-layout simulations using open-source VLSI tools.